hydroper-jet/lang/spec/1.0/source/src/overview/jetpm.md

 ## Build system

-The package manifest locates Jet source files, enabling JetPM to build a project through a concise command such as `jetpm build`, resulting into a bytecode artifact.
+The package manifest locates Jet source files, enabling JetPM to build a project through a concise command such as `jetpm build`, resulting into artifact code.

 Here is an example package manifest: